 Get a Move On!

 During contractions or, waves, staying still in a bed is not the best idea.
 If you aren’t on an IV drip and your providers allow it – get up!

 - Bend over a table and sway your hips

 Moving is one of your best and most effective tools for managing discomfort and helping baby along his way down.
 Utilizing different positions can be an effective way to achieve a natural birth.

 There you have it!
-6 tips to get you through your natural birth!
+Six tips to get you through your natural birth!
 If you have any questions at all please feel free to let us know.
 And remember mama, YOU ARE SO STRONG!!

-Join us today for more personalized coaching with the
+Join us today for more personalized coaching with our

 Want to Feel Strong & Confident Going into Your Birth?
 Check out These Knocked-Up Fitness Blogs and Tutorials: